 as a public figure with a powerful platform and huge following, how do you stay true to yourself? how and when do you check in on yourself?

 One, I’ve got a great support system.
 My husband is a very simple man who loves nature and makes me go into the wilderness to reconnect.
-He doesn’t get involved in the industry and has his own career goals which keeps him planted in reality, and by default, me as well.
+He doesn’t get involved in the industry and has his own career goals which keep him planted in reality and by default, me as well.
 Two, I am already extremely hard on myself, probably more so than I should be.
-Because of this, I don’t celebrate every little milestone, or think that every little achievement makes me this “grand figure,”…which is a good thing, but also not.
+Because of this, I don’t celebrate every little milestone or think that every little achievement makes me this “grand figure,”…which is a good thing, but also not.
 I’m trying to work harder on celebrating my hard work, but then again, I do like that I don’t take myself so seriously or think too highly of myself.
 There’s a healthy balance between the two that I’d like to reach.
 And three, I keep my butt out of the entertainment cities.
 I love living in Massachusetts and just going into New York City and Los Angeles when I have work to do.
 It keeps me grounded to live in the town that I grew up in, close to my family and hometown friends.
 There aren’t very many beauty vloggers in my area, in the same industry, it’s very much a STEM, tech and education-focused state.
 So it’s a great place to retreat to after the glam and glitz of some of these beauty-focused events, where I can get back to the reality of life and what’s really important.

 what are some eurocentric standards of beauty you’ve unlearned or are continuing to unlearn today?